afourmy/pyNMS/README.md

 ## Troubleshooting commands

-pyNMS also provides an help with troubleshooting.
-You can right-click on a router and select the "Troubleshooting" entry to get a list of (Cisco) troubleshooting commands:
+pyNMS also provides an help with troubleshooting, by listing the most useful commands depending on the protocol used in the simulation.

-- General troubleshooting commands
-- Per-AS type troubleshooting commands, depending on which AS the router belongs to

 ![Troubleshooting](https://github.com/mintoo/networks/raw/master/Readme/troubleshooting.png)